It seems like the ultimate showdown.

 The irregular past participles été (être) and eu (avoir) are used in the passé composé (past perfect), and both verbs take avoir as an auxiliary verb for compound tenses.

 This is all a lot to memorize, so keep in mind that what will really cement these conjugations in your mind is practice, and the best way to get authentic practice is with FluentU.
-FluentU takes real-world videos—like news, music videos, movie trailers and inspiring talks—and turns them into personalized language lessons.
+FluentU lets you learn French from real-world content like music videos, commercials, news broadcasts, cartoons and inspiring talks.

 Now, take a look below at how to create the passé composé for all the other French verbs using these two verbs as auxiliaries.